Dynatrace/Dynatrace-hybris-eCommerce-Fastpack/README.md

 This script was designed to be re-usable for deploying any Custom Services and Request Attributes, not just Hybris.
 At a high level: you provide the inputs and the script posts them to the target tenant.

+__It is not yet possible to create the following items with the Configuration API.
+Please refer to the videos on Dynatrace APMU for instructions on how to create them:__
+* Hybris JMX Metrics
+* Request Naming Rules based on Request Attributes

 ## Pre-requisits
 * [Python3](https://www.python.org/downloads/)
 * A local copy of this repository